 The signs of water damage on a phone can wreak havoc on both your personal and professional life.
 Unfortunately, water damage can not only make your phone temporarily inoperable, but it can also void its warranty unless you have arranged for accidental damage protection or additional warranty coverage.
 If you have reason to believe your cell phone has incurred water damage, but you are not sure, there’s one sign, in particular, you can look for to determine the true state of your phone.

 Here’s how to look for signs of water damage on your phone:

 Open the back casing where the battery is located on your cell phone.
 Remove the battery.
 Once you have removed the battery, you will be able to see a small, white dot or square.
 The size of the dot will depend on the type of cell phone.

 Step 2: Examine the White Dot

 Examine the dot to determine its color.
 You are in luck if the dot is still completely white.
 That means that your phone has not been damaged by water.
 If, on the other hand, the dot is stained, discolored, or has turned red, you probably have a water damaged cell phone on your hands.

 If you have determined your phone is water damaged, here’s what to do and what not to do:

-- Never press buttons on a wet cell phone/ Smartphone or Electronic tablet, or plug in either of these; doing this can cause irreparable damage.
-This is because when you press buttons on a wet item you are sending electrical current through the circuitry which will in turn cause those circuits to short out.
+- Never press buttons on a wet cell phone/ Smartphone or Electronic tablet, or plugin either of these; doing this can cause irreparable damage.
+This is because when you press buttons on a wet item you are sending an electrical current through the circuitry which will, in turn, cause those circuits to short out.
 (Think of it like a wet hairdryer, you would never plug it in to see if it still works.)

 - Remove the battery immediately, or if you can’t remove the battery quickly (as with an iPhone or tablet), you will just need to turn it off immediately.